-The Spirit of Landscape is Chen Li's third solo show in London and also marks his highly anticipated first visit to the U.K., and acquisition of his work by the BRITISH MUSEUM.
+The Spirit of Landscape is Chen Li's third solo show in London and also marks his highly anticipated first visit to the U.K., and the acquisition of his work by the The British Museum.

 Earlier this year, we created a buzz with Chen Li's extraordinary reduction woodblock prints, made using a rare technique developed in Yunnan.
 You can see editions of his prints and take a virtual tour of the show here.
 This June we focus on his equally extraordinary lyrical oil paintings.

 Chen Li (b.
 1971, China) is an artist of vast scope and originality who is attracting serious interest from public and private sectors.
 He reaches out from within the cultural context of his native Kunming, the capital of China's frontier Yunnan Province, in a way that speaks to universal experiences.

 Chen Li lives, feels, and breathes the poetry of life.
 His works are joyful, dynamic, and intoxicatingly peaceful.

 Inspired by the spectacular landscapes and Buddhist philosophy of his native Yunnan Province, Chen Li weaves East and West into a unique visual language full of harmony, spontaneity, and a brilliant interplay of colours and textures.

 “Chinese art and Western art have different views about reality” says Chen Li, “but when I paint, I ignore the rules to create living artistic images.
 Just like writing a love letter, content is key; what pen you use is not important."

 About Chen Li

 Chen Li lives and works in Kunming.
 Born into an artistic family in 1971, he grew up surrounded by the avant-garde artists of the post-Cultural Revolution, equally inspired by the works of Bruegel and de Kooning as of Guan Xiu and Zhao Wu-ji.